Impact of the 1914 Sealing Disaster

 On 31 March 1914 the sealing vessel SS Southern Cross and its crew of 173 failed to arrive in St. John’s from the Gulf of St. Lawrence as scheduled.
 Two days later, an already anxious public learned that sealers with the SS Newfoundland had spent 53 hours stranded on the North Atlantic ice floes in blizzard conditions.
 With a combined death count of 251, the double tragedy caused widespread mourning and ultimately changed attitudes and legislation surrounding the Newfoundland and Labrador sealing industry.
 The government and public began to hold ship owners and captains more accountable for their crewmembers’ safety, and society began to examine its own responsibility toward the sealers.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-115 16.04.041), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+115 16.04.041), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 News Reaches Newfoundland and Labrador